Waliid18/Walid-Lahlali-Data-Science-Portfolio/README.md

       + [Project 7](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/02%20-%20Python-Lists/08%20-%20Project_7_Lists.ipynb): Working with Large Lists: Focuses on handling large lists, performing tasks such as finding the largest value or identifying unique elements.

-•	Python-Dictionaries: This section provides a comprehensive overview of Python dictionaries and their use in storing key-value pairs.
-It includes practical projects and exercises to demonstrate dictionary operations, such as adding, updating, and removing elements, as well as more advanced topics like nested dictionaries and dictionary comprehensions: o	Introduction to Python Dictionaries: Explores how to create, access, and modify dictionary elements, as well as iterating over keys and values. o	Project 1: Basic Dictionary Operations: Practical exercises on creating and modifying key-value pairs, and accessing elements in a dictionary. o	Project 2: Iterating and Nested Dictionaries: Introduces nested dictionaries and techniques for accessing and manipulating deeply nested elements. o	Project 3: Real-World Dictionary Example: Demonstrates how dictionaries can be applied in organizing and retrieving real-world data, such as in sports datasets. o	Project 4: Advanced Dictionary Manipulations: Covers advanced operations such as merging dictionaries, handling key errors, and working with default values using methods like get() and setdefault(). o	Project 5: Dictionary Comprehensions and Optimizations: Demonstrates the use of dictionary comprehensions for efficient creation and manipulation, and introduces optimizations for handling large datasets.
+   + [Python-Dictionaries](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/tree/main/Bases-Fundamental/03%20-%20Python-Dictionaries): This section provides a comprehensive overview of Python dictionaries and their use in storing key-value pairs.
+It includes practical projects and exercises to demonstrate dictionary operations, such as adding, updating, and removing elements, as well as more advanced topics like nested dictionaries and dictionary comprehensions:

+      + [Introduction to Python Dictionaries](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/01%20-%20Dictionaries.ipynb): Explores how to create, access, and modify dictionary elements, as well as iterating over keys and values.

+      + [Project 1](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/02%20-%20Project_1_Dictionaries.ipynb): Basic Dictionary Operations: Practical exercises on creating and modifying key-value pairs, and accessing elements in a dictionary.

+      + [Project 2](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/03%20-%20Project_2_Dictionaries.ipynb): Iterating and Nested Dictionaries: Introduces nested dictionaries and techniques for accessing and manipulating deeply nested elements.

+      + [Project 3](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/04%20-%20Project_3_Dictionaries.ipynb): Real-World Dictionary Example: Demonstrates how dictionaries can be applied in organizing and retrieving real-world data, such as in sports datasets.

+      + [Project 4](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/05%20-%20Project_4_Dictionaries.ipynb): Advanced Dictionary Manipulations: Covers advanced operations such as merging dictionaries, handling key errors, and working with default values using methods like get() and setdefault().

+      + [Project 5](https://github.com/Waliid18/Walid-Lahlali-Data-Science-Portfolio/blob/main/Bases-Fundamental/03%20-%20Python-Dictionaries/06%20-%20Project_5_Dictionaries.ipynb): Dictionary Comprehensions and Optimizations: Demonstrates the use of dictionary comprehensions for efficient creation and manipulation, and introduces optimizations for handling large datasets.

-•	Python-Sets: Operations on Python sets, including union, intersection, and difference: o	Introduction to Python Sets: Learn how to create and manage sets, which automatically remove duplicates, and perform basic operations like union, intersection, and difference. o	Project 1: Set Operations: Practical tasks focusing on finding the union, intersection, and difference between sets, as well as removing duplicates from lists using sets. o	Project 2: Finding Common Elements in Sets: This project helps in identifying common elements between two sets and updating sets with unique elements from other sets. o	Project 3: Set Optimizations: Explores how sets can be used to optimize membership testing and data processing in large datasets, leveraging advanced methods like symmetric_difference_update and intersection_update.
+   + [Python-Sets](): Operations on Python sets, including union, intersection, and difference:

+      + Introduction to Python Sets: Learn how to create and manage sets, which automatically remove duplicates, and perform basic operations like union, intersection, and difference.

+      + Project 1: Set Operations: Practical tasks focusing on finding the union, intersection, and difference between sets, as well as removing duplicates from lists using sets.

+      + Project 2: Finding Common Elements in Sets: This project helps in identifying common elements between two sets and updating sets with unique elements from other sets.

+      + Project 3: Set Optimizations: Explores how sets can be used to optimize membership testing and data processing in large datasets, leveraging advanced methods like symmetric_difference_update and intersection_update.

 •	Python-Loops: Introduction to loops and iteration in Python: o	Introduction to Python Loops: Covers for loops and while loops, explaining how to iterate through lists and ranges, and how to control loops using break and continue. o	Project 1: Looping Through Lists: Tasks involving iterating through lists, filtering, and modifying elements inside loops.